m9nd/badlion-hwid-spoofer/README.md

 this is a modified basic spoofer for the popular client-side minecraft anticheat BAC (badlion anti-cheat)

 ## notes
-this is a modified version of `BACASABLE`. this program is super simple, all it does is it removes regedit entries for display monitors and then maps a driver using kdmapper to spoof disk identifiers.
+this is a modified version of `BACASABLE`. this program is super simple, all it does is it removes regedit entries for display monitors and then maps a driver using kdmapper to spoof disk identifiers. it is very likely this is detected, i just found some old code and got bored so i decided to update it.

 ## changes
 - xorstr string encryption
 - intermediate debugger detection
 - changes window title to prevent detections

+## fixes
+if you get an "access denied" error, remove the regedit entrys.

 ## installation
 **step 1** - create a new C++ project in VS2019.